ThomasTJdev/nim_websitecreator/README.md

 - Plugin skeleton creator to create your own new plugins.
 - Plugins can do anything you want on Frontend and Backend.
 - Multiple users with different ranks.
-- 0 Dependency binary (Postgres required if using it, nothing required for SQLite).
+- 0 Dependency binary (Postgres/SSL/WebP required if using it).
 - Runs on any non-Windows OS, Architecture and Hardware that can compile C code.
 - High Availability design by default.
+- Full Stack with the same programming language, including DevOps and Scripting.
 - No `/node_modules/`, but very powerful builtin Templating engine.
 - 2 Factor Athentication TOTP + ReCaptcha + HoneyPot-Field, by default. 🙂🔐
 - BCrypt+Salt password hashing, 4 chars min for Demo, 10 chars min for Production.